 With the flexibility of online tutoring, your tutor can be arranged to meet at a time that suits you.

-Recent Montreal Geography Tutoring Session Notes
+Recent Toronto Geography Tutoring Session Notes

 Discussed photosynthesis including light dependent and light independent reactions.
 Covered photosystems II and I. Also discussed note taking strategies, diagram drawing, and how to read text books and identify most important information.
 The student is doing great.
 She is an enthusiastic learner and is a pleasure to work with.